ritish78/openweather-api/README.md

 # openweather-api
 Using [OpenWeather API](https://openweathermap.org/api) to fetch current weather info.

+* Deployed to Heroku:
+You can visit the site without cloning the repository.
+Link: https://rt-weather.herokuapp.com/

 # How to install:

 1. First you need to get the API Key from OpenWeather.
-1. Then add the key in [application.properties](https://github.com/ritish78/openweather-api/blob/master/src/main/resources/application.properties)
-1. Clone this repo.
+2. Clone this repo.
 In terminal:
 ````
 git clone https://github.com/ritish78/openweather-api.git
 ````